Creating and Configuring a Geomap

 Assigning Fill Colors

-Here, we see that the fill Base color is set to a Single color of white.
-The Preview display reflects this setting.
+Here, we see that the fill is set to a of white.
+The display reflects this setting.

 We change the settings in the dialog so that the colors will blend from blue to red as the population ranges from 0 to 570,000, regions with NA values for POP_FEMALE will be displayed with a white fill, and values outside of the range will be grey fill.
 We will use the a color range specification to define these settings.

-Click on the Add Range button, to bring up the custom range setting dialog:
+Click on the button, to bring up the custom range setting dialog:

 Notice that we use the default Name of Range.
 If we are going to create more than one range specification, you may wish to provide a more informative name.

-Clicking on OK creates the custom specification “Range” and returns to the main Properties dialog.
-The Preview window on the bottom shows the current color settings:
+Clicking on creates the custom specification “Range” and returns to the main dialog.
+The window on the bottom shows the current color settings:

 Hiding Observations and Shapes